qlcchain/QWallet-Android/README.md

 * WiFi and VPN service usage record will be kept on the Qlink chain, which communicates with NEO chain via a dual-chain protocol.
 Users’ network services consumption has never been so transparent and secured.

-### New in version 1.1.1
+### New in version 1.1.2

 ------

-1. Instant Messaging
+1. Gaming feature

-The new IM feature tends to facilitate connections between digital asset owner and other users.
-When the owner is P2P online, users can start a chat by clicking the owner’s picture.
-Powered by the blockchain technology, Qlink dApp provides the most secure network environment.
+  The new gaming feature involves an asset ownership transfer.
+It allows users to takeover other's digital asset by paying up to current asset value which is equal to the bet added to earnings.

+2. UI enhancements

+3. Fixed VPN server location positioning issue

-2. Other general bug fix and performance improvements
+4. Other general bug fix and performance improvements